dd9jn/rfc4880bis/rfc4880bis.md

-For each chunk, the AEAD construction is given the Packet Tag in new format encoding (bits 7 and 6 set, bits 5-0 carry the packet tag), version number, cipher algorithm octet, AEAD algorithm octet, chunk size octet, and an eight-octet, big-endian chunk index as additional data.
+For each chunk, the AEAD construction is given the Packet Tag in new format encoding (bits 7 and 6 set, bits 5-0 carry the packet tag), version number, cipher algorithm octet, encryption mode octet, chunk size octet, and an eight-octet, big-endian chunk index as additional data.
 The index of the first chunk is zero.
-For example, the additional data of the first chunk using EAX and AES-128 with a chunk size of 64 kiByte consists of the octets 0xD4, 0x01, 0x07, 0x01, 0x10, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, and 0x00.
+For example, the additional data of the first chunk using OCB and AES-128 with a chunk size of 64 kiByte consists of the octets 0xD4, 0x01, 0x07, 0x02, 0x10, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, and 0x00.

-After the final chunk, the AEAD algorithm is used to produce a final authentication tag encrypting the empty string.
+After the final chunk, the encryption mode is used to produce a final authentication tag encrypting the empty string.
 This AEAD instance is given the additional data specified above, plus an eight-octet, big-endian value specifying the total number of plaintext octets